kholostovamk/kholostovamk/README.md

 ## 🎓 Education

 - **IT Student at Northeastern University**
-    - Focused on AI, WEB3, and crypto technologies.
+    - Inetested in AI, WEB3, and crypto technologies.

 ## 🔍 Interests